 Who it’s best for

-The compound crossbows are best for the people who want to take advantage of better mechanics.
-If you want to enjoy a more precise and accurate crossbow, and do no mind the additional maintenance, weight, and costs, than the compound is for you.
+The compound crossbows are best for people who want to take advantage of better mechanics.
+If you want to enjoy a more precise and accurate crossbow and do not mind the additional maintenance, weight, and costs, then the compound is for you.
 Good for beginners and seasoned hunters alike.

 Top 3 Best Compound Crossbows

-In 2011, a US patent was granted for “reverse crossbow”.
+In 2011, a US patent was granted for “a reverse crossbow.”
 This patent perfected two other inventions patented a few years prior.
-As always, one invention builds on top of the other, and sometimes it’s very difficult to know exactly who was the original inventor, however, this shows just how recent history is the reverse draw crossbow.
+As always, one invention builds on top of the other, and sometimes it isn’t easy to know exactly who was the original inventor.
+However, this shows just how recent history is the reverse draw crossbow.
 Just for trivia, if you’re interested to learn about the history of modern crossbows from patent research, here’s a list of patents granted for various crossbow inventions.

 So what’s the thing with the reverse draw or reverse limb crossbow?
-It’s based on the compound bow, just the limbs are reversed.
-Meaning that the strings do not face the shooter, but outward.
+The bow comes from a compound bow with the limbs reversed.
+Meaning that the strings do not face the shooter but outward.
 So how do you recognize a reverse draw crossbow?
-It has the wheels, multiple strings that face outward, and not towards the shooter.
+It has wheels, multiple strings that face outward and not towards the shooter.

 It maintains the pulley system of the compound, and it confers an even further mechanical advantage.
-The researchers figured out that if you reverse the position of the limbs, you can increase the efficiency even further, gaining an even better ratio between draw weight and speed, draw weight and kinetic energy, unmatched before.
+The researchers figured out that if you reverse the limbs’ position, you can increase the efficiency even more now, gaining an even better ratio between draw weight and speed, draw mass and kinetic energy, unmatched before.
 So you can create an even faster crossbow with less stress on the mechanics.

-Also, this technology allows for a much narrower crossbow, with an axle to axle width of as low as 10 inches, allowing you to get in tighter spaces or thicker bush, where a wider crossbow was not practical before.
-Another consequence of the reverse design is that the center of gravity moves closer to the shooter instead of on the forearm, which reduces fatigue and gives greater accuracy and maneuverability.
+This technology also allows for a much narrower crossbow, with an axle to axle width of as low as 10 inches, allowing you to get in tighter spaces or thicker bush, where a wider crossbow was not practical before.
+Another consequence of the reverse design is that the center of gravity moves closer to the shooter than on the forearm, which reduces fatigue and gives greater accuracy and maneuverability.

-- best performance in terms of speed and accuracy
+- the best performance in terms of speed and accuracy

 - increased hunting range